karlvr/consistent.js/README.md

 #### Value functions

-When a snapshot is created, the value functions are executed and the snapshot will contain their value rather than the function.
+When a snapshot is created, the value functions are executed and the snapshot will contain their return value rather than the function itself.
 When a value function in a parent scope is executed for a child scope, the first argument to the value function will be the child scope.
 Value functions can therefore decide whether to access the scope in which they were declared (`this`), or the scope in which they are accessed (the first argument).

 ```javascript
 rootScope.title = function(childScope) {